walmartlabs/thorax/README.md

     {{#view viewInstance}}
       viewInstance will have this block
-      set as it's template property
+      set as its template property
     {{/view}}

 ### element *{{element name [options]}}*